YajJackson/tasks/readme.md

 ## Overview
-Minimal task management directly in your shell.
+Simple task management directly in your shell.

 ## Features